-For each site, we use an irreducible continuous-timed Markov process [13] to model the user behavior in initial browsing document (i.e., the document first browsed) as a stationary regular transition probability matrix, P^i , $1 \le i < m$.
+For each site, we use an irreducible continuous-timed Markov process [13] to model the user behavior in initial browsing document (i.e., the document first browsed) as a stationary regular transition probability matrix, $P^i, 1 \le i < m$.
 These processes will converge in the long run and from these long run behaviors, we can estimate the probability of browsing each document from each site as the initial browsing document.
 These Markov chains will have n + 1 states representing the probabilities of using each of the documents as the initial browsing document (n states), and probability of not browsing any of the documents ((n+1)th state).
-Normalize the probabilities derived from long run behavior Markov chain at each site and multiply them by a constant S, we have the expected frequencies of initial document out of S browsing sessions.
+After analyzing the long run behavior of the Markov chain at each site, we will have the probabilities of using each document as initial browsing document and of not browsing at each site.
+As there is no delay when the user does not browse, we can eliminate the probability of not browsing.
+Normalize the remaining probabilities and multiply them by a constant T, we have the expected frequencies of initial document out of T browsing sessions.
 The resultant information is represented by an $m \times n$ matrix B.

 We multiply this matrix to the $n \times n$ matrix R obtained from the hypermedia document trees to generate an $m \times n$ matrix Awith entries a{ij} giving the expected number of times S_i needs to retrieve the MDOs in D_j .
 Further, we need the starting time, duration, size, and presentation rate of each MDO in each hypermedia document.
 This information can be obtained from the OCPN specification of MDOs in a hypermedia document.

 A box will be added at the beginning of each OCPN which represents the delay in starting the presentation of the hypermedia document so as to adhere to the synchronization requirements.
 The duration of this delay box is related to the browsing site and the sites where the MDOs in the document are allocated.
 Thus, we use d{ij} to represent the duration of the delay box when site S_i accesses document D_j .